Why is it so hard to let go of the past?

 While children are shielded from responsibility, they’re also shielded from personal growth.
 However, personal growth is the only thing that can actually make you happy because personal growth is the only thing that can give you control over your focus.

 When you’ve been trapped in the past, living in the moment is a challenge.
-However, it is a necessary that you attempt to do so.
+However, it’s necessary that you attempt to do so.

 See, it’s not enough for me to tell you to stop focusing on the past.
 You also need something new in your daily life to put your mind on.
 If you can do that, then it becomes difficult to focus on the past, since the past and the present do not simultaneously exist for the same observer.